 - Show people creative ideas for using your products.

-There’s a good chance you’ve heard of Boing Boing.
-If you haven’t, it describes itself as, “A Directory of Mostly Wonderful Things.”
-That gives you some idea of what you’ll find here, which is a wide variety of interesting stories loosely revolving around art, culture, technology, and beyond.
+describes itself as “A Directory of Mostly Wonderful Things.”
+That gives you some idea of what you’ll find here: a wide variety of exciting stories loosely revolving around art, culture, technology, and beyond.

 What Makes Boing Boing Great?